skip to content

 What if I do not oppose the divorce, but there are mistakes in the application?

 It may be possible to prepare and file an affidavit explaining what facts are wrong in the application, what the true facts are and what evidence supports this.
-Such an affidavit must be filed at least seven days before the divorce is listed for hearing.
+Such an affidavit must be filed at least 7 days before the divorce is listed for hearing.

 How much does it cost?